 Teach and Learn

 Our PCCM fellows participate in a broad-range of educational experiences.
-We conduct our core didactic series during protected education time on Thursdays 12-3 PM with participation from PCCM fellows and faculty and subspecialty services.
-REVIVE Resuscitation Program provides mobile simulation education for our fellows in the PICU and hospital-wide throughout the year.
+We conduct our core didactic series during protected education time on Tuesdays 12-3 PM with participation from PCCM fellows and faculty and subspecialty services.
+Revive Initiative for Resuscitation Excellence provides mobile simulation education for our fellows in the PICU and hospital-wide throughout the year.
 Additional critical care simulation education occurs during Boot Camp and on simulations days in the first and second years of fellowship training.

 We value education and provide opportunties for our PCCM fellows to become leaders in education through participation in the Stanford Medicine Teaching and Mentoring Academy and other medical education programs available on Stanford campus.